Ralph7C2/nodefind/README.md

 Only recurses to `depth` level of subdirectories

 `-p, --print0`
-Prints as null separated string, rather than with new lines(for use with piping to other tools)
+Prints as null separated string, rather than with new lines

 `--delete`
 Deletes the files returned by the search